Plamen5kov/certificates-rest/README.md

 * login/register functionallyty operating with Local passport strategy (username / password).
 And once registered the JWT stratygey is enforced for some endpoints that need authorization.
 * certificates that can be aquired by authenticated users and transferred by authenticated users

+# Swagger

+Swagger api is at: [localhost:3000/api](localhost:3000/api).
+You need to login and paste the authorization token in the top right.
+Once you are logged in, all authrorized endpoints are available for use.

-I've added a postman collection file `Certificates NEST.postman_collection` in the repository you can import and use once you have everything up and running.
+I've also added a postman collection file `Certificates NEST.postman_collection` in the repository you can import and use once you have everything up and running.

 ## Installation